 Next, the reward is highlighted in huge font “Hidden Easter Eggs up to 50% Off”.
 So now, the subscriber knows that there is a game to be played and a great reward to be won.

 The next section of the email explains the rules of the game in a detailed way.
-This helps in making sure that everyone understands exactly how to collect the easter egss and win the prize.
+This helps in making sure that everyone understands exactly how to collect the Easter eggs and win the prize.
 The email designer even included an example of what the easter eggs that need to be found look like.

 And finally, the email wraps up with a CTA that stands out.

-After announcing you easter egg hunt, and explaining the rules of the game to your subscribers, don’t be afraid to send them a nudge from time to time.
+After announcing your Easter egg hunt, and explaining the rules of the game to your subscribers, don’t be afraid to send them a nudge from time to time.
 Remind your subscribers that the easter egg hunt is still happening.

 Here’s another example of an Easter game that is a little different.
-This brand chose to create an easter-themend riddle.
-The clues help the cusomters find the products on sale.
+This brand chose to create an Easter-themed riddle.
+The clues help the customers find the products on sale.

 And finally, another example of a fun Easter game.

 You don’t necessarily have to create an Easter egg hunt for your subscribers.
 Take this email example.
 This brand created a fun Easter-themed game that everyone can enjoy.
 You can even try it our now.

 Note how the “Play the Game” button is not clear enough.
 Here’s how you can create compelling CTAs that stand out- unlike this email example.